-For details, see the Income Tax Ruling ITR 93-7 at www.azdor.gov and click on Legal Research and then click on Rulings.
+For details, see the Income Tax Ruling ITR 93-7.

 S. Qualified Health Insurance Plans

 If you claimed a credit on AZ Form 347, you may not deduct any expenses for which you claim the credit.
 If you take this credit, enter the amount of such expenses that you deducted on your federal return.